 Created in cooperation with the F.C.
 Manning School of Business, Acadia's undergraduate E-commerce specialization builds computer scientists who are Web 2.0 ready both technically and around the board room table.

 Founded a group to put all the many separate Martial Arts clubs under a single banner.
-This group organized a Martial Arts expo every semester so new students could see what weekly instruction/training was available at IUJ.
+This group organized charity seminars and Martial Arts expos every semester so new students could see what instruction/training was available at Acadia.

 Skiing is definitely my favourite winter-time sport.
 You can feel the stress float away as you ascend a steep slope with beautiful scenery behind you, knowing that as soon as you reach the top, you'll only be limited (in speed, fun and, I suppose, safety) by your own skill and ambitions on the way down.